 Have you saved any money?

 Tip: It makes good financial sense to save up for a cash deposit, as paying a lump sum upfront will reduce the monthly repayment amount and the total amount you pay back over the long term.
-Use one of the 4 free savings plans you get with your Global One facility to save towards a car deposit – you could earn from 4.75% interest.
+Use one of the 4 free savings plans you get with Global One to save towards a car deposit.

 Have you set a budget based on what you can afford?

 Tip: A good rule of thumb is that the price of the car should not be more than 30% of your annual gross salary, while your monthly car costs should not be more than 10% of your monthly salary.
 This will help ensure that you can still meet all your other monthly and day-to-day expenses, such as buying food and paying rent.
-Use these budget guidelines to calculate what you can realistically afford, and use our budgeting tool to decide how to split your budget.
+Use these budget guidelines to calculate what you can realistically afford.

 Will you need credit or a loan to pay for your car?